 Positive and negative confounding will be minimised through stratification and multivariable analysis.
-It will not be possible to rule out the presence of characteristics in the study population for which no information is collected in the study questionnaire and this could lead to positive or negative confounding.
+The testnegative design used here may help overcome some of the unmeasured/difficult to measure confounding.
+It will not be possible to rule out the presence of characteristics in the study population for which no information is collected in the study questionnaire (e.g. heterogeneity in exposures among vaccinated and unvaccinated) and this could lead to positive or negative confounding.
 Therefore, some residual unmeasured confounding may remain.